maplibre/maplibre-tile-spec/README.md

 - `/java` Java encoder for converting MVT to MLT, as well as a decoder parsing MLT to an in-memory representation.
 - `/js` Javascript decoder
 - `/rust` Rust decoder

+## License

+* All project documentation and specification content is licensed under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/) - Public Domain Dedication.
+* All code is dual licensed under [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0) and [MIT license](http://opensource.org/licenses/MIT), at your option.
+* Tile test data in the `/test` directory has different licenses depending on the source of that data.